Get

 Munchkin cats can sell for $300 to $1,200, which is expensive when you consider how much the price rises in vet bills if the cat in question has any health problems.
 But Munchkins are gaining popularity for being “cute” thanks to their short stature.

 They’re cute in a similar way to Dachshunds.
 They look exactly like a typical cat except for their smaller legs, which means people are willing to pay extra for them.
 While there is controversy surrounding these cute kitties, they are such a new breed that we don’t know much about them.
 There are links between shortened limbs that can affect an animal’s ability to jump and an increase in the risk of joint disease.
-However, there is no proof that Munchkins are suffering from a lower quality of life because their legs are shorter; in fact, their average lifespan is 12–15 years.
+However, there is no proof that Munchkins are suffering from a lower quality of life because their legs are shorter; in fact, their average lifespan is 12–15 years according to The Vet Desk.
 In time, we will learn more, but for now, they continue to be bred, and people continue to fall in love with them.

 Formal Recognition of the Calico Munchkin Cat